monsoonmaelstrom/book2/book2.md

 “Was there a question in that sentiment, sir?”
 I bristle.

 “Just an observation.
-I would tread carefully, if I were you Liam.
-The Raidanes are dangerous, and the Raidane women, especially so.”
+I would tread carefully, if I was you, Liam.
+The Raidanes are dangerous, and the Raidane women especially so.”

 I resist the urge to scoff.
 We are so far beyond that.

-“Was there anything else?”
+“Is there anything else?”
 I ask.

 “Do you know where Iverson is now?”